Go to our other sites

 School: Juanita High School, Washington State, USA

-At Juanita High School, in Washington State, all Cambridge students take the same Cambridge International AS & A Level subjects – maths, biology, English literature, English language, history and Cambridge Global Perspectives & Research.
-It was an approach that Maggie Jiang welcomed: ‘When I started the programme I definitely did not know exactly what I wanted to study at university,’ she said, ‘so I’m grateful that the Cambridge approach provided both breadth and depth across a variety of subjects, allowing me to explore my interests.
+At Juanita High School, in Washington State, Maggie Jiang took Cambridge International AS & A Level subjects in maths, biology, English literature, English language, history and Cambridge Global Perspectives & Research.
+It was an combination that Maggie Jiang welcomed: ‘When I started the programme I definitely did not know exactly what I wanted to study at university,’ she said, ‘so I’m grateful that the Cambridge approach provided both breadth and depth across a variety of subjects, allowing me to explore my interests.
 Through my Cambridge studies I became convinced that I wanted to pursue a STEM subject at university, as I greatly appreciated the maths and science courses.

 ‘I loved thinking logically and feeling as though I was discovering the fine details of how the world worked.
 Due to my amazing teachers, it was difficult to choose a university course because I genuinely enjoyed parts of every subject, but eventually I decided on computer science - a major that combines logic and creativity and which is relevant to every other area of study.’

-As well as helping Maggie determine her academic strengths, the Cambridge programme also gave her a significant advantage in terms of college credit.
-‘I applied to the University of Washington, in Seattle, and was awarded 45 credits for my Cambridge qualifications, the equivalent of a year’s studies,’ she said.
-‘The University grants up to 15 credits for each Cambridge International A Level, and 7.5 for each AS Level, with a total cap of 45.’
+Cambridge qualifications can earn valuable course credits at many universities, often resulting in accelerated progress and potentially reduced tuition fees.
+This was the case for Maggie - as well as helping her determine her academic strengths, her Cambridge qualifications also gave her a significant advantage in terms of college credit.
+'I applied to the University of Washington, in Seattle, and was awarded 45 credits for my Cambridge qualifications, the equivalent of a year’s studies,’ she said.
+‘The University granted up to 15 credits for each Cambridge International A Level, and 7.5 for each AS Level, with a total cap of 45.'

-Maggie is now enjoying her time as an undergraduate: ‘I enjoy being at the University of Washington because the school is large and diverse, giving students the opportunity to meet many different people without feeling confined,’ she said.
-‘You can find a community through a student organization as well as your academic major, which makes a huge school feel smaller.
+Maggie started her degree course in 2019, and is enjoying her time as an undergraduate: ‘I enjoy being at the University of Washington because the school is large and diverse, giving students the opportunity to meet many different people without feeling confined,’ she said.
+‘You can find a community through a student organisation as well as your academic major, which makes a huge school feel smaller.
 On-campus housing options provide freedom, independence, and convenience, and learning how to live on my own has been liberating.
 I also love feeling school spirit at sporting events, walking through the beautiful campus, and living in the city of Seattle — it's a very lively waterfront city, and there's always something to explore.’

-Maggie also notes how the Cambridge programme has proved to be the ideal preparation for life at university: ‘I admit I have some pretty awful study habits, but my Cambridge studies helped me learn how to prioritise,’ she said.
-‘Because of their rigour I have learned to think critically, to consider multiple perspectives and to problem solve effectively – all very useful as degree course content becomes more challenging.
+Maggie says that the Cambridge programme proved to be the ideal preparation for life at university: ‘The rigour of the Cambridge programme greatly prepared me for college and helped me get a head start,’ she says.
+'I admit I had some pretty awful study habits, but my Cambridge studies helped me learn how to prioritise.
+I learned to think critically, to consider multiple perspectives and to problem solve effectively – all very useful as degree course content becomes more challenging.
 In addition, the knowledge I gained from the maths and English syllabuses meant that I was already comfortable with much of the content covered by the university’s introductory courses.
-These subjects also helped me grow as a writer and gave me valuable analysis skills, boosting my confidence and reducing my workload in the English composition courses.’
+These subjects also helped me grow as a writer and gave me valuable analysis skills, boosting my confidence and reducing my workload in the English composition courses.'

-Now planning a career in software engineering, Maggie continues to recognise the benefits of the Cambridge programme.
-‘My courses consistently pushed me to become a better thinker and learner, and gave me the opportunity to learn in depth,’ she said.
-‘As a result, I’ve become a more motivated and ambitious student.’
+Aiming to graduate in 2023, Maggie is planning a career in software engineering and continues to recognise the benefits of the Cambridge programme.
+'My courses consistently pushed me to become a better thinker and learner, and gave me the opportunity to learn in depth,' she said.
+'As a result, I’ve become a more motivated and ambitious student.'